EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 and the "bandgap."\\
 _Note 1:_{: style="color: red"} the bandgap is only the actual bandgap if the actual band edges coincide with one of the mesh of discrete _k_ points used for integration.
 It is true in PbTe (both band edges fall at L) but not other cases, e.g. Si.
 See [this tutorial](/tutorial/lmf/lmf_bandedge/).\\
-_Note 2:_{: style="color: red"} If the _k_ mesh is too coarse, the band code may incorrectly determine that the system is an insulator.
-This can happen when band gaps are very small.
+_Note 2:_{: style="color: red"} the band code may incorrectly determine that the system is an insulator.
+This can happen when band gaps are small and the _k_ mesh is too coarse.

 In a _metal_ the situation is more complicated.
 The following table was extracted from the [Fe tutorial](/tutorial/gw/qsgw_fe/#additional-exercises)
 (self-consistent LDA level)